-- Four CBCS graduate programs rated among the nation's top 50 and one program placed in the top 100 rankings released by the U.S. News World Report's "2010 America's Best Graduate Schools."
-Criminology placed 22nd, Audiology 24th, Rehabilitation Counseling 39th, Speech-Language Pathology 46th, and Social Work 71st.
+- Three CBCS graduate programs are among the nation's top 50 and two programs are in the top 100, according to recent rankings released by U.S. News & World Report.
+Audiology and Criminology both placed 18th, Rehabilitation Counseling placed 27th, Speech-Language Pathology placed 55th, and Social Work placed 94th.

-- The College is one of the few programs in the United States offering Bachelor's, Master's, and Doctoral programs in Gerontology and Aging Studies.
+- The college is one of the few in the United States offering bachelor's, master's, and doctoral programs in gerontology and aging studies.

 - CBCS faculty serve as editor or on the editoral board of journals such as The Journal of Behavioral Health Services & Research, Stigma & Health, Journal of Applied Behavior Analysis, Cambridge Prisms: Global Mental Health, and The Journal of Educators Online.